fenago/data-science/lab_guides/Lab_10.md

 Caption: List of the column names for the online retail DataFrame

-The columns from this dataset are `InvoiceNo`, `StockCode`, `Description`, `Quantity`,
-`InvoiceDate`, `UnitPrice`, `CustomerID`,
-and `Country`.
-We can infer that a row from this dataset represents the sale of an article for a given quantity and price for a specific customer at a particular date.

 Looking at these names, we can potentially guess what types of information are contained in these columns, however, to be sure, we can